-Under the Menu Prompt you can set for how many times should the menu repeat until it advances to the next step in the flow if no selection is pressed.
+Under the Menu Prompt, you can set how many times the menu should repeat until it advances to the next step in the flow if no selection is pressed.
 This is customizable to match what works best for your callers.

 To do this, create a custom message that will be played if an invalid option is pressed.
-You have the option to input a text that will be read by an automated voice, to record using your phone or to upload an existing MP3 file.
+You have the option to input a text that will be read by an automated voice, to record using your phone or microphone, to choose from the Media Manager library, or to upload an existing MP3 file.

-The IVR Menu builder defaults in with 1, 2, 3 as your keypress options, but you can override these options.
+The IVR Menu builder defaults to 1, 2, and 3 as your keypress options, but you can override these options.
 Click into that field and update the keypress number.
-You can have 12, 14, 160, 200... whatever number combination you want.
+You can have 12, 14, 160, 200, and so on.
+Whatever number combination you want.

-Menu prompt is being read in a Robot voice
+The menu prompt is being read in a robotic voice

-The Menu will be repeated 3 times before it will assume no option has been pressed.
+The Menu will be repeated three times before it assumes no option has been pressed.

-There are fourth options - the first two call users, the third plays a recorded message, and the fourth adds the caller to the DNC list.
+There are four options: the first two call users, the third plays a recorded message, and the fourth adds the caller to the DNC list.

 If no option is selected, it goes to voicemail.

 If an invalid keypress is made, it says a message in a robot voice.